-We included the best practices for email whitelisting below.
-Email marketers can benefit from this guide in their email campaigns.
+We included the best practices for email whitelisting below to level up your email marketing game.

 Use a consistent subject line format so that your subscribers and audience can associate your subject lines with your company.

-You can provide details of whitelist emails in Gmail or other mail providers as well.
+You can provide details of whitelist emails in Gmail or other mail providers.
 Thanks to that, people who don't know anything about this issue can understand how they can whitelist your email.

 Send from an email address not associated with other websites or services.
 This will help avoid confusion about what site sent the email, which could cause customers to think they're getting spam.

 You can either include a clear "unsubscribe" link at the bottom of every email you send or ask directly.
 This will let customers easily unsubscribe if they no longer want to receive your messages (and remove them from any lists).

 You don't want your subscribers to unsubscribe from your email list for sure, but you need to have a user-friendly approach.

 By giving your subscribers an option to unsubscribe, you can prevent your email from being on a blacklist.

 Sending personalized emails to your customers is a great way to get the most out of your email whitelisting program.

 Here are some reasons why: